Meleagrista/py-torrent-crawler/README.md

   ```

 # Usage
-To run the project using the **Docker** image, use the following command:
+Follow the steps below to get started and use the project effectively.
   ```bash
   make run
   ```